tubaarif-dev/deloitte-data-analytics-job-simulation/README.md

 The second initiative focused on workforce equality.
 Employee compensation data had already been processed into equality scores, and the objective was to classify those scores into meaningful categories that could support reporting and further investigation.

-These scenarios reflect how data analytics can help organizations improve operational efficiency and support informed decision-making.
+These scenarios reflect how data analytics helps organizations improve operational efficiency and support informed business decisions.

 ---

 ## Project Objectives

 - Analyze factory telemetry data to identify operational downtime.
-- Build an interactive Tableau dashboard for business users.
+- Build an interactive Tableau dashboard.
 - Compare downtime across manufacturing locations.
 - Identify the machine types responsible for the highest downtime.
 - Classify employee equality scores using Microsoft Excel.
-- Apply business rules to produce consistent and accurate classifications.
+- Apply business rules to automate data classification.
 - Present findings in a clear and structured format.

 ---